PromptPex: Automatic Test Generation for Language Model Prompts: Motivating Example

 \subsection{Test Generation}

-Thus far, the prompt developer is able to align the intent with the input and output specifications extracted by \toolname{} for the SOTA model.
+So far, the prompt developer is able to align the intent with the input and output specifications extracted by \toolname{} for the SOTA model.
 However, this does not account for how the prompt will actually perform on various inputs, especially when tested on other models.
 The test inputs generated by \toolname{} gives the prompt developer a test suite designed to cover all the output constraints in the prompt and also to challenge the model to violate the constraints set within the prompt.
 By running these tests, the prompt developer can identify additional failures.
 Figure \ref{fig:test_gen_pos_prompt} shows a few tests generated by \toolname{} for the POS prompt.
 This test suite also serves as a regression test suite for any future modifications to the prompt.
-With passing tests, the suite now encodes the developer's intentions as concrete tests which were initially present only as specifications.
+With passing tests, the suite now encodes the developer's intentions as tests which were initially present only as specifications.

 These tests can now be executed across different models to compare and analyze the execution behavior of the prompt on other platforms. \toolname{} assists the prompt developer in better understanding the behavior of the prompt by explicitly aligning the developer's intentions with the extracted specification and implicitly through the generated test suite.
-This test suite is then used to identify differences between models and determine what modifications to the original prompt are needed to achieve the intended execution across various models as envisioned by the prompt developer.